Alicia-Brandewie/concentration-game/README.md

         };

+### Help from Glenn on the tries count
+tries++ autoincriments

 ### Boundless thanks to Chris Kellogg
-the most patient API/backend Architect
+the most patient API/backend Architect; the Link to my Navi